tummala-hareesh/ml_zoomcamp_ht/notes/week-4-notes.md

 # Week-4
-These notes prepared during week-4 of ML Zoomcamp.
+These notes were prepared during week-4 of ML Zoomcamp.

 # 1 Evaluation metrics: session overview
 - Churn prediction - model to predict customers leaving the company - accuracy = 80%